-The decision to transfer a business to a limited company or partnership to the limited company might be easily taken.
+The decision to transfer a business to a limited company or partnership to a limited company might be easily taken.
 But it should be very carefully implemented so that all the above points, and others where relevant.
 They are taken into account and dealt with in a way that creates no future tax difficulties.
 Maximizes tax planning opportunities.
 It should also be remembered that there are a number of statutory tax reliefs to smooth the process of incorporation.
 The same cannot be said for disincorporation which is a much more difficult process.
 The incorporation of a business should not, therefore, be undertaken without careful consideration of all the relevant issues.